gkaf89/NCC-Trainings/docs/openmp/exercise-4.md

    However, the above example is very simple.
    Because, in most cases, we would end up doing a large list of arrays with complex computations within the loop.
-   Therefore, the work loading should be optimally distributed among the threads in those cases.
+   Therefore, the workloading should be optimally distributed among the threads in those cases.
    To handle those considerations, OpenMP has provided the following loop-sharing clauses.
-They are: `Static`, `Dynamic`, `Guided`, `Auto`, and, `Runtime`.
+They are: `Static`, `Dynamic`, `Guided`, `Auto`, and `Runtime`.

 <figure markdown>
 ![](../figures/schedule.png){width="500", align=middle}